ostadabbas/Infant-Action-Recognition-with-DMD/README.md

 #### Arguments

-- `model`: the result of the execution of a previous test command
+- `eval_file`: the result of the execution of a previous test command saved as a pickle file

 #### Example: